 With Halloween barrelling down upon us, it's the time of fear and talking to the dead, but let's not get side-tracked with mundane political ads.
 The super-storm that is Hurricane Sandy is causing death, destruction, flooding and power loss up and down the east-coast.
 As of Tuesday evening, 8.2 million people were without power.
 50 million people are affected.
 48 deaths have been attributed to Sandy's wrath.
 With it, the President has one more opportunity to act Presidential before the election and the Republican Mitt Romney's campaign team is either pulling their hair out or thanking their lucky stars for their backroom ties to electronic voting machines in Ohio.
 The scenario is this: in less than a week, a Mormon may be our new President.
 We've only had one Catholic president and they blew his brains out all over Dallas on a cold Friday afternoon in November.
 What will happen to a Mormon?
 The intrigue, the drama; it's like trying to get a non-Mormon snuck inside the tabernacle in Salt Lake City.
 Or is it?
 Will it even matter anyway?
 With only a month and a couple of weeks away from the great Cosmic Change that is December 21st, 2012, does any of this even matter?
+And why did Barack Obama vote on October 25th; the earliest any President has ever voted during a Presidential election before?
+Did he or does he know something that we don't?
+Maybe Obama has a secret control of the weather?
+According to his detractors, he probably does, being a Kenyan.
+You know how that African voodoo works.
+Or, maybe that's what he's been doing with all of those Drone attacks?
+Drone attacks you say?
+Yep.
+Drone attacks.
+From the desk of proud liberal Dennis Kucinich, a recentWashington Postarticle contains an unsettling confirmation of what many of us have feared for years; the United States is establishing state-sponsored murder as a permanent condition of foreign policy.

-“Three hundred fifty drone strikes by the U.S. have killed as many as 3,378 people including as many as 885 civilians, including women and children.
+“Three hundred fifty drone strikes bythe U.S. have killed as many as 3,378 people including as many as 885 civilians, including women and children.
 Our drone strikes create sympathy for our enemies among the populations we bomb.
 Numerous academic reports have detailed that our policies are counterproductive and lead to increased radicalization."

 On another intriguing note, did you know, that according to the New York Times, the Premier of China, Wen Jiabao and his family have amassed assets totaling over 3 billion dollars during his reign.
 Now that's a job with some fringe benefits or should I say, "entitlements?"The Chinese government was so pleased with the story that they immediately closed online access to the New York Times.
 With the rising fumes of disgust growing ever present in China, the rattling roaring call for reforms is almost deafening.
 Great Cosmic Change!!!
 2012?!